tejaswisagiraju/bitly_clone/README.md

 * `GET /urls/:id` to be redirected to a url

 * When your **Express** server receives a url from the client, you should push it into an array.
-* When your **Express** server responds, it should use the `indexOf` the url from the `urls` array as the `id`.
+* When your **Express** server responds, it should use the index of the url from the `urls` array as the `id`.
 For example, if I submit the first url, I should get back the following:

 	```
 	View your url at localhost:3000/urls/0